marcelokunze/awakening-blog/README.md

 ## Publishing Your Own Registry

+Want to customize and share your own version?

+1. Fork this repository
+2. Make your customizations
-1. Deploy this project to Vercel/Netlify
+3. Deploy to Vercel/Netlify
-2. Run `npm run registry:build` to generate registry files
+4. Run `npm run registry:build` to generate registry files
+5. Commit and push
-3. Others can install with:
+6. Others can install with:

 ```bash
 npx shadcn@latest add https://YOUR_DOMAIN/r/blog.json